MicrosoftDocs/dataexplorer-docs/data-explorer/engine.md

 ## Data storage

-All ingested data is partitioned into [extents](kusto/management/extents-overview.md), or data shards, which are horizontal slices of the table.
-Each shard is encoded and indexed independently of other shards.
+All ingested data is partitioned into *extents*, or *data shards*, which are horizontal slices of the table.
+Each shard is encoded and indexed independently of other extents.
 This functionality allows the engine to achieve linear scale in ingestion throughput.

-Extents are immutable, and all of the related storage artifacts are maintained until the extent is deleted.
-This behavior has the following benefits:
+Extents are immutable, and their related storage artifacts are maintained until the extent is deleted.
+This behavior provides the following benefits:

-* Multiple compute nodes can independently cache extents without complex coordination
+* Multiple compute nodes can cache an extent without complex change management coordination
-* Different compute clusters can reference the same extent
-* Enhanced robustness due to the simplicity of storage artifact modifications
+* Increased robustness due to the simplicity of storage artifact modifications
-* Ease of revisiting previous snapshots so long as extent artifacts remain intact
+* Easy reversion to previous snapshots, provided that extent components remain intact

+For more information, see [Extents overview](kusto/management/extents-overview.md).

+> [!NOTE]
-Azure Data Explorer also retains essential metadata, such as the schema of each table, security policies, and policy objects for data ingestion, query, and background activities.
+> Azure Data Explorer also retains essential metadata, such as table schemas and policy objects for data ingestion, query, and background activities.
 For a list of such policies, see [Policies overview](kusto/management/policies.md).

 ## Indexing